-Boy Child is 8 now and we’ve decided it’s time to let him play out.
-Some of his friends are starting to play out and he really wanted to join them.
+Boy Child is 8 now and we’ve decided it’s time to let him play outside unsupervised.
+Some of his friends are starting to play out, he really wanted to join them and often complained he was bored at home.
 I was certainly playing by his age and I’m keen for him to have some of the freedom that I enjoyed as a child.
 Playing out also fits with the Free Range Parenting Style we’re aiming for.
 While the right age to play out depends on the child, we felt that 8 was the right age for Boy Child to start playing out.

 Where we live